cometdlut/cracktip-detector/README.md

 <img src="images/0916_2-0001.png"  width=70%>

-### Step 2: Run `crop_gray.m` in Matlab to crop the area of interst and convert to gray scale for all images.
+### Step 2: Preprocess images in Matlab
+Run `crop_gray.m` to crop the area of interst and convert to gray scale for all images.

 ```Matlab
 filename = sprintf('./original-image/image-0002.png');